ORNAJS/orna-npm-base/README.md

 ## Linting

 * ESLINT support is added to the project.
-* It's configured for ES2015 and inherited configurations from [graphql/graphql-js](https://github.com/graphql/graphql-js).
+* It's configured for ES2015
 * Use `npm run lint` to lint your code and `npm run lintfix` to fix common issues.

 ## Testing